dorianmeric/sortn/README.md

 - **Case sensitivity**: sorting and uniqueness are case-sensitive by default (uppercase sorts before lowercase).
 Use `-i` / `--ignore-case` to compare case-insensitively.
 - **Reverse**: `-r` / `--reverse` reverses the sort order.
 - **Randomize**: `-n` / `--randomize` shuffles the input instead of sorting.
-- **Unique**: `-u` / `--unique` removes duplicate lines, keeping the first occurrence.
+- **Unique**: `-u` / `--make-unique` removes duplicate lines, keeping the first occurrence.
 Uniqueness is case-sensitive by default; use `-i` to make uniqueness comparisons case-insensitive.
 - **Skip blank lines**: `-b` / `--skip-blank-lines` removes empty or whitespace-only lines before processing; such lines will not be returned.
 - **Whitespace handling**: the underlying [`natord::compare`](https://docs.rs/natord) used for comparisons ignores whitespace characters (spaces and tabs).
 If your ordering depends on exact whitespace, preprocess input first.

 ## Quick behavior summary

 - If `--randomize` is used, input is shuffled.
 Otherwise input is sorted.
-- After sorting or shuffling, `--unique` (if present) is applied; the first occurrence of each unique key is kept.
+- After sorting or shuffling, `--make-unique` (if present) is applied; the first occurrence of each unique key is kept.
 - Flags that affect comparisons: `--ignore-case` affects both sorting and uniqueness; `natord::compare` itself ignores whitespace.

 ## Installation